ihosten/RAMP_test/README.md

 # RAMP_test
-Scrips to analyze gas echange data from a RAMP test The breakpoints in the gas exchage curves allow to identify exercise tresholds
+Scrips to analyze gas exchange data from a RAMP test The breakpoints in the gas exchage curves allow to identify exercise tresholds

 Aerobic treshold: